yusukemihara/test_takao_mincho/README.md

 # test\_takao\_mincho

-It seems that pango font rendereing have a problem with font size on ubuntu 16.10.
+It seems that pango font rendereing have a problem with font size on ubuntu 16.10 and 16.04.
 I wrote small sample program.
+It render same japansese strings repeatedly,smaller and smaller.
+In ubuntu 16.04 trusty(freetype-2.5.2),glyphs rendererd bit by bit smaller, but in ubutun 16.10 yaketty, glyphs rendered same size at some lines.

 see output.(trusty|yaketty).pdf.

+What are the possible cause?
+I should what to do?

 ## build and execute